Let’s be honest. This time of year is hectic and you may be overwhelmed by responsibilities!

 - We are extending unexpected invitations to meet for coffee instead of throwing a party.

-- One specific gift instead of 5 random, last-minute purchases has more meaning.
+- Give one specific gift instead of 5 random, last-minute purchases.

 - Allow space for gratefulness.
 Write down three things each day that you’re grateful for.